Currency Converter Currency Converter

 In many places throughout this website I mention prices in Canadian dollars.
 These are mostly ball park prices of a variety of things, typically not products I sell.
 I need to have a way so that people could easily convert that price to their local currency.
 Ideally the system would remember their preferred currency and automatically display all displayed currencies in that form.
 They would not need to key in the from-country to-country and amount as they would with a conventional currency converter, such as the one at Oanda.

-It would also be sufficient to run some batch process once a week to update my HTML and reupload it.
+It would also be sufficient to run some batch process once a week to update my HTML (Hypertext Markup Language) and reupload it.
 I don’t need up to the second accurate exchange rates.

 The programming is fairly simple.
-It could be done with CGI, JavaScript or even a Java Applet.
+It could be done with CGI (Common Gateway Interface), JavaScript or even a Java Applet.
 The most difficult part is political, getting access to a file of current exchange rates.
-You could extract it by simulating one of the free converters, or you might make special arrangements with a company such as Oanda to let you periodically download it to your own server using their FXCommerce service.
+You could extract it by simulating one of the free converters, or you might make special arrangements with a company such as Oanda to let you periodically download it to your own server using their now defunct FXCommerce service.
+See the CurrCon manual for other sources.

 It might be implemented much the way a hit counter is, using digit *.gifs or a numeric gif to display the value.
 You might use a cookie to track preferred currency.
 You might have a way to display/change that preferred currency either as a flag icon or as a country code and/or country name.

-Oanda has implemented a scheme very similar to what I have asked for called FXCommerce that requires JavaScript and cookies.
+Oanda implemented a now defunct scheme very similar to what I have asked for called FXCommerce that requires JavaScript and cookies.
 A typical convertible price has to be encoded in your HTML with JavaScript like this:

 They have recently added some code to hide the script to make this more difficult.